aerni/statamic-zipper/README.md

 {{ zip:images }}
 ```

 The tag returns the URL to the route that handles creating the zip.
 The zip will be streamed and won't be saved to disk.
-You can change this behaviour in the config.
+You may opt in to save the file to disk to be used on subsequent requests.

 ### Filename

-By default, the filename of the zip will be the current timestamp.
+By default, the filename of the downloaded zip will be the current timestamp.
 You can also customize the filename.
 The example below binds the filename of the zip to the title of the current page.

 ```html
 {{ zip:images :filename='title' }}